 Community discussions indicated that most people regard the areas north and south of the freeway as closely linked but separately accessed places.
 As such the plan recognizes two Core Areas.
 Each core area has two of the large developable areas, as well as areas suitable for new or continuing uses.
 This map shows the concept.
 While both Core Areas might include a full range of walkable uses, the North Core would be expected to emphasize retail.
-The South Core would have a stronger employment emphasis, reflecting office uses already in place.
+The South Core, while also emphasizing retail, would have a strong employment component as well, reflecting office uses already in place.